deanwampler/spark-scala-tutorial/tutorial/README.md

 Most of the code is straightforward.
 The comments explain the details.

-The output format is demonstrated with the following line from the output `(email_file_name, text)`:
+The output format is `(email_file_name, text)`.
+Here is one line from the output :

 ```
 (0038.2001-08-05.SA_and_HP.spam.txt,  Subject: free foreign currency newsletter ...)
 ```

-The next step has to parse this format to generate the *inverted index*.
+The next step has to parse this data to generate the *inverted index*.

 ## InvertedIndex5b

 [InvertedIndex5b.scala](#code/src/main/scala/sparkworkshop/InvertedIndex5b.scala)

 Using the crawl data just generated, compute the index of words to documents (emails).
+This is a simple approach to building a data set that could be used by a search engine.
+Each record will have two fields, a word and a list of tuples of documents where the word occurs and a count of the occurrences in the document.

 `InvertedIndex5b` supports the usual command-line options: